The Profs Tuition FAQs:

 Don’t worry, just contact the office ASAP, so we can sort it out.
 We will attempt to take the payment a second time and will contact your tutor, who has the choice to suspend the tuition until payment has been made.
 If it fails again we’ll have to apply a late payment administration fee, and if it fails a third time without contact we may have to move to legal action, so it’s best to get in touch straight away!
 Please see our Terms and Conditions for more information.

-The Profs operates a 100% satisfaction guarantee on your first tutorial.
-If you are not happy, your tutor will not charge.
+The Profs operates a satisfaction guarantee on your first tutorial.
 If you have a problem with your tutor, please contact us immediately so that we know to not charge, can help resolve the problem and work find a replacement tutor.

 Absolutely.
 Stripe, our payment provider, has, the same security systems as your bank.
 We are a registered UK company; company number: 09229952